BairagiSaurabh/Cancer-Diagnosis/README.md

 ⚪Gene: This tells us about the gene where the mutation is located.
 This is a categorical feature.

-⚪Variation: This gives us an idea about the aminoacid changes for the mutation.s2
+⚪Variation: This gives us an idea about the aminoacid changes for the mutation.
 ## Technical approach for classification

 👉Data Cleaning: The categorical features have no missing values.